subspace/subnomicon/docs/consensus/consensus/plotting.md

 <!-- ![PieceEncoding](../../../src/Images/Piece_Encoding.png) -->

 After all records in the sector have been encoded as described, the farmer spreads them into s-buckets chunk-wise.
 Ultimately, each bucket will contain chunks from all records.
-The first bucket will have the first chunks of each record, the second bucket will have the second chunks, and so on.
+The first bucket will have the first chunks of each record; the second bucket will have the second chunks, and so on.
 The s-buckets are then written to disk, and the plotting process is complete.

 <!-- ![EncodedSector](../../../src/Images/Encoded_Sector.png) -->